Rosemary Garlic Mashed Potatoes

 Reheating Mashed Potatoes

-Oven method: Cover the mashed potatoes and place them covered in the oven at 350 degrees Fahrenheit (180 degrees Celsius) to heat up until heated through.
+Oven method: Place the mashed potatoes in an oven-safe dish and place them covered in the oven at 350 degrees Fahrenheit (180 degrees Celsius) to heat up until heated through.

 Recipe FAQs